 - 2 tsp cinnamon

-- In a small bowl, whisk together sweetener and cinnamon.
+- In a small bowl, whisk together the sweetener and cinnamon.
 Set aside.

-- In a large bowl, whisk together almond flour, sweetener, coconut flour, cream of tartar, and baking soda.
-Stir in eggs, melted butter, almond milk and vanilla extract until well combined.
+- In a large bowl, whisk together the almond flour, sweetener, coconut flour, cream of tartar, and baking soda.
+Stir in the eggs, melted butter, almond milk and vanilla extract until well combined.

-- Using wet hands, form dough into 1-1/2-inch balls (you should get 20).
-Roll each ball into cinnamon coating until well coated.
+- Using wet hands, form the dough into 1-1/2-inch balls (you should get 24).
+Roll each ball in the cinnamon coating until well coated.

-- Bake about 12 minutes or until cookies are just beginning to brown around the edges and are just barely firm to the touch.
-Remove and let cool on pan.
+- Bake about 12 minutes or until the cookies are just beginning to brown around the edges and are just barely firm to the touch.
+Remove and let cool completely on the pan.